 The Society used its incremental borrowing rate as of the date of lease inception.
 The inputs used to value the operating lease are not considered to be significant to the financial statements.
-The Society adopted new accounting and reporting guidance, the Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842) under the "effective date method", on January 1, 2022, and with this, the 2021 amounts are presented under the previous accounting guidance.
+The Society adopted new accounting and reporting guidance, the Financial Accounting Standards Board (FASB) Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842) under the "effective date method", on January 1, 2022.